Young Romantics Prize 2018

 • Professor Simon Bainbridge

-Professor Simon Bainbridge is a long-standing Judge of the Prize essays.
+Professor Simon Bainbridge is a long-standing judge of the essay prizes.
 He teaches and writes at the University of Lancaster.

 His main research interest is in the relationship between the writing of the Romantic period and its historical context.
-He is the author of Napoleon and English Romanticism (Cambridge University Press, 1995) and British Poetry and the Revolutionary and Napoleonic Wars (Oxford University Press, 2003) and the editor of Romanticism: A Sourcebook.
-He has published in journals such as Romanticism, Romanticism on the Net and The Byron Journal and has written essays and entries for An Oxford Companion to The Romantic Age: British Culture 1776-1832, Romanticism: An Oxford Guide, The Blackwell Companion to European Romanticism, and The Oxford Handbook to English Literature and Theology.
-Among other current projects he is working on the literature and culture of mountaineering in the Romantic period.
+He is the author of Napoleon and English Romanticism (Cambridge University Press, 1995), British Poetry and the Revolutionary and Napoleonic Wars (Oxford University Press, 2003) and Mountaineering and British Romanticism: The Literary Cultures of Climbing, 1770 – 1836 (Oxford University Press, 2020) and the editor of Romanticism: A Sourcebook.
+He has published in journals such as Romanticism, Romanticism on the Net and The Byron Journal and has written essays and entries for An Oxford Companion to The Romantic Age: British Culture 1776-1832, Romanticism: An Oxford Guide, The Blackwell Companion to European Romanticism, and The Oxford Handbook of British Romanticism.
+He is a Trustee of the Wordsworth Trust and the Wordsworth Conference Foundation.

 Visit Simon’s profile page at the University of Lancaster here.